is-leeroy-jenkins/Sherpa/Resources/Github/Compilation.md

-# How to compile BudgetExecution
+# How to compile Sherpa

-#### Step 1: Fork BudgetExecution
+#### Step 1: Fork Sherpa

-Fork the BudgetExecution repository on GitHub.
+Fork the Sherpa repository on GitHub.

 #### Step 2: Install Visual Studio